Family Food Garden may collect a share of sales or other compensation from the links on this page.

 Our chicken coop run goes around the garden so I’m loving the new look with the cedar siding!

-You can read more about our chicken run design and our permaculture garden.
+You can read more about our chicken run design and our permaculture garden design.

 I will share an updated photo once this project is complete!